Poll Workers are community volunteers that support polling place operations throughout the County.

 Requirements: To be eligible you must:

-- Be at least 18 years of age and a registered voter in the state of California.
+- Be at least 18 years of age and a registered voter in the State of California.

-- Read and write English.
+- Read, write, and understand English.

-- Attend a mandatory 2 hour training session.
+- Attend a mandatory 2-hour training session.

 - Have transportation to the polling place.